Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements: Quantum Sequential Secret Sharing in the presence of noise

 In our case, after doing optimization over all possible complex unitary matrices, we find that the unitaries that will take the state obtained at Bob's side are the same set of unitaries that are given in TABLE \ref{tbl:operators} and the fidelity of secret sharing is given by,

 The average fidelity obtained after averaging over all input parameter $\alpha^2$ is given by,

 In FIG. ~\ref{fig:fid_pdc} we plot the average fidelity ($\overline{F}_{PD}$) against the channel strength ($q$).
 It is evident from the figure itself that when we have no noise in the channel, that is $q=0$, we have $\overline{F}_{PD}=1$.
 This ensures the fact that in the absence of noise we can always do perfect secret sharing.
-However, for $q=1$ we have the value of the average fidelity to be $\frac{2}{3}$.
-This protocol gives a high secret sharing fidelity of 0.6667 in a situation where we have maximum noise present in the phase damping channel.
+However, for maximum noise in the phase damping channel ($q=1$) we have the value of the average fidelity to be $\frac{2}{3}$.
+This result is analogous to teleportation with classical channel and implies that for full phase damping case these channels become classical: no phase information can be transmitted, but a classical bit can be reliably communicated \cite{massar-1995}.